-The Capital Area MPO's policy is called the Transportation Advisory Committee; which must consist of a member from a governing board (e.g. City Council, Board of Commissioners, etc.).
+The Capital Area MPO's policy board is called the Transportation Advisory Committee, which must consist of a member from a governing board (e.g. City Council, Board of Commissioners, etc.).
 The NC Board of Transportation members must represent Highway Divisions 4, 5 and 6.
-There are a total of 28 TAC members representing local governments, Board of Transportation members, Triangle Transit; and the non-voting membership of the Federal Highway Administration's (FHWA) Division Administrator.
+There are a total of 28 TAC members representing local governments, Board of Transportation members, Triangle Transit, and the non-voting membership of the Federal Highway Administration's (FHWA) Division Administrator.

-3. Does the MPO boundary encompass the existing urbanized area and the contiguous area expected to become urbanized within the 20-yr forecast period?
+Does the MPO boundary encompass the existing urbanized area and the contiguous area expected to become urbanized within the 20-yr forecast period?
 [23 U.S.C.
 134 (c), 49 U.S.C.
 5303 (d); 23 CFR 450.308 (a)]

 The metropolitan area boundary (MAB) encompasses the existing urbanized area and the contiguous area expected to become urbanized within the 20-yr forecast period.
-The map was updated when the MPO Planning boundaries expanded due to the Long Range Transportation Plan (LRTP) update as of 6/15/05, which had only included Wake County.
+The map was updated when the MPO Planning boundaries expanded due to the 2000 Censusdesignated urbanized area, which had only included Wake County.
 CAMPO reviewed the boundaries and included all of Wake County and portions of Harnett, Johnston, Franklin, and Granville counties.
-A new map based on the Decennial Census released on March 26, 2012 outlining the recommended updated Capital Area MPO Planning Area Boundary (MAB) and the smoothed Urbanized Area Boundary (UAB), will take effect on or after July 1, 2013 after all member governments have jointly approved an updated Memorandum of Understanding (MOU) to be developed and distributed for review in early 2013.
+A new map based on the Decennial Census released on March 26, 2012 outlining the recommended updated Capital Area MPO Planning Area Boundary (MAB) and the smoothed Urbanized Area Boundary (UAB), took effect on July 1, 2013.

 - 4. Is there a currently adopted Unified Planning Work Program (UPWP)?
 23 CFR 450.314

 - a.
 Is there an adopted prospectus

 - b.
 Are tasks and products clearly outlined

 - c.
-Is the UPWP consistent with the LRTP
+Is the UPWP consistent with the MTP

-d.
+- d.
 Is the work identified in the UPWP completed in a timely fashion

-The Capital Area MPO has a currently adopted Unified Planning Work Program (adopted March 21, 2012) that is designed to outline and discuss the planning priorities facing the MPO within a one-year planning period.
+The Capital Area MPO has a currently adopted Unified Planning Work Program (adopted April 17, 2013) that is designed to outline and discuss the planning priorities facing the MPO within a one-year planning period.
 The Capital Area MPO also has an adopted prospectus that provides more detail on individual work tasks, defines roles and responsibilities, and is intended to minimize the required documentation annually.
-The lead planning agency (City of Raleigh) solicits proposed clearly outlined planning tasks and products from the MPO member participants and either does the task for the member jurisdiction or makes Federal planning funds (PL) available to that jurisdiction to accomplish the work task itself in a timely fashion.
-The UPWP is consistent with the Long Range Transportation Plan (LRTP) in that tasks outlined in the LRTP's 20 to 30 year planning horizon are carried out within the UPWP until the required four-year update of the LRTP.
+The Capital Area MPO uses the adopted prospectus to solicit planning tasks and products from the MPO member participants for the upcoming year; and either does the task for the member jurisdiction or makes Federal planning funds (PL) available to that jurisdiction to accomplish the work task itself in a timely fashion.
+The UPWP is consistent with the Metropolitan Transportation Plan (formerly called the Long Range Transportation Plan) in that tasks outlined in the Metropolitan Transportation Plan's (MTP) 20 to 30 year planning horizon are carried out within the UPWP until the required four-year update of the MTP.
 In general, all UPWP tasks are performed in a timely manner using Capital Area MPO staff and the assistance of its partnering entities.
 However, depending upon local resources and federal funding availability, outside contractors may be hired to perform needed studies.
 Studies are completed within the fiscal year of the active UPWP, unless the project scope has been identified to cover more than one year.